 - Some combination of the word senior attached to one of the above titles

-I do not include titles which contain the word manager in the above categorization; I’ll get to why in a minute.
+I do not include titles that contain the word manager in the above categorization; I'll get to why in a minute.

 I couldn't find definitive data on the number of individuals who carry these types of titles relative to the general employee base of an organization.
 Based on personal experience, I would expect approximately 3-5% of individuals to fit the senior level categorization in a given organization.